ssl105/cse-168-final-project/index.md

 # Project Overview

 I was first interested in implementing the interaction between gems and aurora borealis, but after doing some preliminary research it would have been too much to handle alone given the timespan.
-So, I decided to simply focus on rendering gems and implementing the research from this [paper](https://dl.acm.org/doi/10.1145/1015706.1015708).
+I tried to  focus on rendering gems and implementing the research from this [paper](https://dl.acm.org/doi/10.1145/1015706.1015708), but ultimately thought that implementing [photon mapping](https://graphics.stanford.edu/courses/cs348b-00/course8.pdf) would be more interesting.

 ## Implementation

+### objloader
 I was able to find a free diamond model on [cgtrader](https://www.cgtrader.com/free-3d-models/scripts-plugins/modelling/low-poly-diamond-6899deeb-29ce-4d74-aa69-cc5d6418a390).
 From there I incorporated [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader) into my code to work together with the parser used in previous assignments.
 I added a new command for the test scenes:

 `obj pathToObjFile`

 This allows me to utilize previous scenes and reuse transformation and material command formats.
 This also makes it easier to add multiple obj files to one scene.

+### Photon mapping

+I started the process by creating a new ray generation program and closest hit integrator on optix.
+Some pseudocode was given for ray generation in the photon mapping paper.
+I used stratified sampling to evenly sample the origin for each photon ray on a quadlight.
+I also used cosine sampling for the direction of the photon since they are more likely to travel in aligment with the normal of the light.

+For the integrator, I followed the russian roullete method outlined in the paper.
+Given $$K_{d}$$ for diffuse and $$K_{s}$$ for specular, the probability of reflection is calculated as such:

+$$P_{r} = max(K_{d}.x + K_{s}.x, K_{d}.y + K_{s}.y, K_{d}.z + K_{s}.z)$$

 $$\xi_{1}\in[0,1]$$

 ### Images

-## Next Steps